 On this page, you’ll find our texting policies.
-These are the same policies for work we have done in partnership with News414 in Milwaukee, WI, MLK50: Justice Through Journalism in Memphis, TN, and Mercer University in Macon, GA.
+These are the same policies for work we have done in partnership with News414 in Milwaukee, WI, MLK50: Justice Through Journalism in Memphis, TN, The Center for Collaborative Journalism in Macon, GA and Free Press and WBGO in Newark, NJ.
 To learn more about our organization and mission, visit our FAQ page.

 SMS Terms and Conditions